rohitg00/DevOpsCommunity/README.md

 Enjoy!

-# Open - Source Contribution
+# 🧰 Open - Source Contribution

+* Contributions make the open source community an amazing place to learn, inspire, and create.
+* Any contributions you make are truly appreciated.
 * If you want to contribute, This repository is in build.
 Feel free to do.
 * Help needed for Alignment of Resources, and Readme.md creation with proper contributing guidelines.

-If you like this repo, be sure to ⭐ it.

 Please read [`contributing guidelines`](https://github.com/rohitg00/DevOpsCommunity/blob/main/contributing.md) before submitting new Resources.